Creating healthier relationships between people and food

 We've led the industry on salt reduction having removed 55% across our savoury snacks and 25% from standard potato crisps more than a decade ago.
 We've also reduced the amount of saturated fat in our Walkers crisps by over 70%.

-We revamped regular 7UP in 2017, cutting down calories by removing seven grams of sugar per 100ml - that's a 30% sugar reduction.
+We revamped regular 7UP in 2017, cutting down calories by removing seven grams of sugar per 100ml - that's a 30% sugar reduction when compared with full-sugar carbonated soft drinks.
 This reformulation exceeds the industry-wide 20% sugar reduction set by Public Health England.

-Containing 40% less sugar than other granolas and children's breakfast cereals on average, these oaty clusters and animal shapes are available in a variety of flavour combinations, including strawberry, chocolate, banana and honey.
+Containing 40% less sugar than other granolas and children's breakfast cereals on average, these oaty clusters and animal shapes are available in a variety of flavour combinations, including strawberry and chocolate

 Even though our Quaker portfolio already falls below the average sugar guidelines set for breakfast cereals by Public Health England, we reduced added sugars by an average of 16% across selected Quaker products in 2019.

-Naked Lean smoothies are an average of 40% lower in sugar versus the smoothie category.
-Three of our core range have been reformulated, with Blue Machine, Mango Machine and Red Machine now at 15g of sugar per serving.
+Naked Lean smoothies are an average of 40% lower in sugar versus the smoothie segment.
+Two of our Core range – Green and Mango – have been reformulated; and the other two – Red and Blue Machines have 15g sugars/serving.

 We're committed to providing clear and informative food labelling and recognise how it can play an important role in helping people manage a balanced diet.
-We have voluntarily provided the % Guideline Daily Amounts (GDAs) on the front of our product packaging for many years.
+We have voluntarily provided % Reference Intake (RI) information based on the amount of each nutrient and energy value in a portion of food on the front of our product packaging for many years.